itead/Segnix/README.md

 ## Version and Help

-To check the version of SDK installed, run command:
+To check the version of Segnix installed, run command:

     $ iteadcompile -v